ALANNO: An Active Learning Annotation System for Mortals: Features

+We describe the aforementioned practical challenges in AL (unbiased evaluation, stopping criterion, and class imbalance) and our solutions that aim to preserve AL effectiveness.

-\paragraph{Model evaluation.} At the beginning of the annotation process, we reserve a random sample of the imported data to be used later as a test set.
-In each round, managers can select how many of the test document drawn from the reserved pool should be labeled out of the entire batch.
-In this way, we can perform a proper evaluation of the model, as the reserved pool is not affected by the sampling bias \cite{prabhu2019sampling} and thus accounts for \textbf{C2}.
-As mentioned in \Cref{sec:overview}, we support the import of a partially labeled dataset, intended for practical scenarios to warm start the active learning process.
-Since the acquisition functions often rely on the underlying model output, it is important that we have a decent understanding of the input space.
-Otherwise, a vicious cycle of uninformative queries can occur in the early stages of acquisition, leading to poor labels and consequently poor models \cite{attenberg-provost-2011-inactive}.
+\paragraph{Unbiased evaluation.} Before starting the annotation process, \alanno{} reserves a random sample of the imported data to be used later as a test set.
+In each round, managers can select how many test instances drawn from the reserved pool should be labeled out of the entire batch.
+In this way, one can adequately evaluate the model, as the reserved pool is not affected by the sampling bias \cite{prabhu2019sampling}.
+Since the acquisition functions often rely on the acquisition model's output, it is important to decouple evaluation and AL selection.
+A biased test set can lead to overestimating the model's performance, establishing a vicious cycle of uninformative queries in the early stages of acquisition.
+This often leads to redundant labels and, consequently, poorly performing models \cite{attenberg-provost-2011-inactive}.

-\paragraph{Stopping criterion.} Although there are several proposed stopping criteria for active \cite{vlachos-2008-stopping, zhu-et-al-2010-confidence, laws-hinrich-2008-stopping, bloodgood-shanker-2014-method}, they are rarely employed in practice.
-If we can identify when our model performs well enough with an adequate stopping criterion, we can save valuable resources.
-Even more useful would be the ability to forecast how much more data needs to be annotated to reach a desired model performance.
+\paragraph{Stopping criterion.} Although several stopping criteria for active learning have been proposed \cite{vlachos-2008-stopping, zhu-et-al-2010-confidence, laws-hinrich-2008-stopping, bloodgood-shanker-2014-method}, they are rarely employed in practice.
+We can save valuable resources by using a stopping criterion to identify when our model performs sufficiently well.
+Even more helpful would be the ability to forecast how much more data needs to be annotated to reach the desired model performance.
 To this end, we integrated a forecasting feature based on Bayesian regression, which we have implemented in Pyro \cite{bingham-2019-pyro}.
-The forecasting functionality comes as a practical solution to \textbf{C3}, where managers can decide when to stop with annotation considering the expected boost in performance versus the additional annotation effort. \Cref{fig:forecast} shows an example of evaluating an active learning model, along with performance forecasting.
+The forecasting functionality is a practical solution for the stopping criterion, allowing annotation managers to gauge the trade-off between the expected boost in performance versus the additional annotation effort. \Cref{fig:forecast} shows an example of evaluating an active learning model and performance forecasting.